StratusGrid/cdk-parallel/README.md

 ### In Node.js

-The preferred way to install the StratusGrid CDK Parallel for Node.js is to use the [npm](http://npmjs.org) package manager for Node.js.
+The preferred way to install the StratusGrid CDK Parallelization library for Node.js is to use the [npm](http://npmjs.org) package manager for Node.js.
 Simply type the following into a terminal window:

 ```sh
 npm install @stratusgrid/cdk-parallel